Bronchiolitis: Recognise and Assess

 |Mild hypoxemia corrected by oxygen

 |Hypoxemia, may not be corrected by oxygen

 |Apnoeic Episodes||None||May have brief apnoeas||May have increasingly frequent or prolonged apnoeas|

 Bronchiolitis is caused by a virus and therefore does not respond to antibiotics.
-Salbutamol has shown to be ineffective in alleviating wheezing.
-The mainstay of bronchiolitis treatment is the management of symptoms.
-Minimal handling and a calm, quiet environment has been a long recommended strategy.
+Treatment is generally supportive, with oxygenation and intravenous fluids administered as required (RCHM 2018).
+Minimal handling in a calm, quiet environment has been a long-recommended strategy.
 The more the child becomes distressed, the more they experience respiratory problems.

-Normal saline drops to the nares helps loosen secretions to allow feeding.
-Occasional nasal suctioning may be required.
-Babies who have severe difficulty feeding may require nasogastric (NG) feeding, either by continuous feed or by bolus feeding.
-This is often preferable to intraventricular (IVT), as babies still feel hungry and may caused further distress.
-Of note, frequent small feeds are often preferred over large feeds (either oral or NG) as a distended abdomen can also put pressure on immature lungs and increase respiratory distress.
+Normal saline drops to the nares may help to loosen secretions to allow feeding.
+Nasal suctioning may be required in some cases but is not routinely recommended.
+Babies who have severe difficulty feeding may require nasogastric (NG) feeding.
+Frequent small feeds are often preferred over large feeds (either oral or NG) as a distended abdomen can also put pressure on immature lungs and increase respiratory distress (RCHM 2018).

 Bronchiolitis is one of the leading causes of hospitalisation of children under twelve months of age.
-Knowing how to recognise the severity of infection and manage its symptoms will help nurses to provide the best patient care, particularly in the coming winter months, when the illness is most prevalent.
+Knowing how to recognise the severity of the infection and manage its symptoms will help nurses to provide the best patient care, particularly in winter months when the illness is most prevalent.